-One of the things we’ve observed among many business owners and incorporated individuals is that they measure the success of their investment portfolios strictly by its rate of return, without considering the bigger picture.
+We’ve observed among many business owners and incorporated individuals that they measure the success of their investment portfolios strictly by its rate of return, without considering the bigger picture.

-When it comes to your investment strategy, tax plays a major role in your net rate of return of your overall investment portfolio.
-And if your portfolio isn’t structured effectively, you can end up paying significantly more tax.
+When it comes to your investment strategy, tax plays a major role in the net rate of return of your overall investment portfolio.
+If your portfolio isn’t structured effectively, you can end up paying significantly more tax.
 This is why the rate of return on your investments isn’t the only factor to consider when measuring the success of your investment strategy.

 Your investment statements don’t show you how your investment portfolio is taxed.
 They typically only show you the rate of return on your investments from the previous year.
 This is why we highly recommend that when you do a full review and analysis of your investment portfolio’s performance, you also factor in how your gains will be taxed.